Skip to content

 Coordinates

-How Northstar's coordinate system works and how the API scales coordinates to your viewport.
+How Northstar's coordinate system works and how to convert coordinates to pixel positions.

 Northstar sees a screenshot and decides where to act.
 Internally, it always thinks in a fixed 0–999 grid — regardless of the actual screen resolution.
-The API can scale these to pixel coordinates for you, depending on which API you use.
+Coordinates come back to your code in this same 0–999 space; you convert them to pixels before clicking.

 Every coordinate Northstar outputs is a point on this grid, overlaid on the screen: